FAQs on the Application Process

 Q: When is the deadline to submit applications?

-A: February 1st for the subsequent Fall semester, and November 1st for the subsequent Spring semester.
+A: February 1st for the Fall semester, and October 15th for the subsequent Spring semester.
 These deadlines apply to international applicants as well as applicants for financial aid.

 Q: What kind of financial aid is available?

 A: There is no financial aid available for the professional master's program.

 Q: I am coming from overseas.
 Is there anything I should remember to do?

 A: Yes.
 If you are coming to the U.S. from abroad, make sure you remember to bring enough money to take care of any initial expenses you may incur.
 Common expenses are deposit and first month's rent, if you plan on renting an apartment, books and registration fees.
 If you are on a fellowship, your stipend checks are delivered on the Rice payroll schedule: paydays are the 15th and last day of every month.
 Make sure you bring enough money to cover expenses until you get paid.
 For more information, please check the Rice Office of International Students and Scholars (OISS).